gleam-lang/website/frequently-asked-questions.md

 ## Should I put Gleam in production?

-Gleam is a young language that has not reached version 1.0, so while it is robust, it is likely to undergo breaking changes in the future, and there may be some annoying bugs in there somewhere.
-The Gleam ecosystem is also quite young, so many libraries that are found in other languages will need to be written, or Erlang/Elixir libraries will have to be used in place of pure Gleam versions.

-The Erlang VM is extremely mature and well tested, so the runtime aspect of the language is ready for production.
+Gleam is a production-ready programming language with a vibrant community and a young but growing [package ecosystem](https://packages.gleam.run/).
+In addition, the Erlang VM is extremely mature and well-tested, so the runtime of the language is ready for production.

-If you decide to move away from Gleam, you can compile your code to Erlang and maintain that in future.

 ## Why is the compiler written in Rust?